 |13.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 It is notable that the X-T1 has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the J4) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the J4 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the J4 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the J4 was followed by the Nikon 1 J5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Nikon 1 J4 Manual.
+Further information on the features and operation of the X-T1 and J4 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Nikon 1 J4 Manual.